 We invest in debt and equity securities of technology companies for investment purposes.
 In most instances, we invest in the equity and debt securities of private companies for which there is no public market, and therefore, carry a high level of risk.
 These companies are typically in the early stage of development and are expected to incur substantial losses in the near-term.
 Therefore, these companies may never become publicly traded.
 Even if they do, an active trading market for their securities may never develop and we may never realize any return on these investments.
-In the three months ended March 31, 2005 and 2004, we determined the decline in value of certain non-public equity investments were other-than-temporary and we recorded impairments of these investments, net of realized gains, totaling \$(0.1) million and \$3.3 million, respectively.
-Due to the inherent risk associated with some of our investments, and in light of current stock market conditions, we may incur future losses on the sale or impairment of our investments.
+During the three months ended June 30, 2005, we determined that there were no other-than-temporary declines in the value of our non-public equity investments.
+During the three months ended June 30, 2004, we determined that the decline in value of certain of our non-public equity investments was other-than-temporary and recorded an impairment, net of realized gains, totaling \$0.3 million.
+During the six months ended June 30, 2005 and 2004, VeriSign recorded impairments, net of realized gains, totaling \$(0.1) million and \$3.6 million, respectively.
+Due to the inherent risks associated with investments, we may incur future losses on the sale or impairment of our investments.